 A.I. has been an integrated part of our lives for last few years now, helping us out in almost all aspects of life.
 Could it be a potential danger, though?
 How advanced do they have to be before they can deceive human beings?
 Can an A.I and a human fall in love?

 Ex Machina tackles these questions hands-on, touching on issues like sexuality, morality, and dignity.
 If you watched it, it’s only fitting that you’re looking for some more movies like Ex Machina.
 Being a huge fan, I compiled a list of some similar films to plug the Ex Machina shaped hole in your heart.
 Let’s take a look

 Astronaut Sam Bell is ready to go after 3 years of his service at a station built on Moon.
 All these years, he had a feeling that something is seriously wrong with the way things work around here.
 The communication is always one way, which means that he can never communicate back to Earth.
 All he wants is to go back to his life.
 As his stint nears its end, though, he stumbles upon a sinister truth, compelling him to question his own identity.
 Is he the person he thinks he is?
 What’s going on here?

 The first half raises more questions than answering.
-Second half is when you begin getting some concrete answers.
+The second half is when you begin getting some concrete answers.
 The first few minutes might bore you.
 Once it gets going, though.
 It never lets up.

 It’s a simple, thought-provoking experience that compels you to think, keeping you hooked until credits roll.
 In the age where aliens, vampires, and werewolves seem to be the latest fad, Moon is a breath of fresh air.